What I Learned Watching (almost) All Movies by David Lynch

 A human ear chopped off with scissors (Blue Velvet), extreme body deformity and circus freaks (The Elephant Man), ears and eyes sewn (Dune), pimples on Baron’s face (Dune) — they all aim at provoking disgust and urge to vomit.
 But for me the premature “baby” and worm-like creatures in Erasorhead (as well as other pleasantries such as face and body deformations) are the heights of such intention.
 In Twin Peaks and Mulholland Drive Lynch is way more subtle — only giants, dwarfs and wheel-chaired Mr.Roque.
 In Wild at Heart Bobby’s teeth are well worth mentioning while in Lost Highway that would be Pete’s deformed face short after his metamorphosis.

 In filming sex scenes Lynch has always been masterful though his accents shift over time.
 In Eraserhead “ sexual intercourse” is off-screen but leads to “premature baby” being born.
-On-screen sex between Bobby and femme fatale (who happens to be his neighbour) takes place in a milky dream.
+On-screen sex between Bobby and femme fatale (who happens to be his neighbor) takes place in a milky dream.
 Blue Velvet presents brutal sex scenes with Dorothy.
 Jeffrey is also almost raped by Frank.
 It is similar to violent intrusion of a crowd into John Merrick’s room (The Elephant Man) and Lady Jessica being almost brutalized by one of the guards in Dune.

 By all means the most overwhelming sexual violence happens in Twin Peaks (Laura Palmer being raped and murdered by her possessed father).

 Wild at Heart is somewhat pornographic but non-violent.
-There is also no shortage of beautiful sex scenes in Lost Highway and Mulholland Drive (which was quite provocative at its time showing two women having sex).
+There is also no shortage of beautiful sex scenes in Lost Highway and Mulholland Drive (which was quite provocative for its time showing two women having sex).

 These are random similarities that help linking various movies into a single narrative.
 These are also “tricks” that travel from one movie into another for the sake of visual and contextual consistency.